Mercury's Bright Mind Vitamin from Holiday Mathis - Boston Herald - Go Tech Daily

 hhd@get.creators.com (Holiday Mathis)

 ARIES (March 21 – April 19).
 You will carefully consider spending on investments in all currencies, with money being the least important.
-Money can be earned, while you can get time in return.
+Money can be earned while you can never come back if you spend time.

 GEMINI (May 21 – June 21).
 Giving someone what he did not expect and what he did not ask for is an opportunity to confuse someone – or annoy him.
 Anyway, it is a risk that you dare to find (just enough to be bored) enough.